J.D. Davis Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The Diamondbacks' 4.48 team ERA ranks 22nd across all league pitching staffs.

-- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.47).
+- Diamondbacks pitchers combine to allow 88 total home runs at a clip of 1.1 per game (to rank 17th in baseball).

-- Diamondbacks pitchers combine to rank 18th in baseball in home runs allowed (87 total, 1.1 per game).
+- Nelson gets the start for the Diamondbacks, his 16th of the season.
+He is 3-4 with a 5.31 ERA and 52 strikeouts through 76 1/3 innings pitched.

-- Kelly (9-3) is trying for his 10th win when he takes the mound for the Diamondbacks in his 16th start of the season.
-He has a 3.10 ERA in 90 2/3 innings pitched, with 96 strikeouts.
+- In his last time out on Wednesday, the righty went five innings against the Milwaukee Brewers, allowing three earned runs while surrendering six hits.

-- The righty's most recent time out came on Tuesday against the Milwaukee Brewers, when he went seven innings, surrendering one earned run while allowing three hits.
+- The 25-year-old has amassed an ERA of 5.31, with 6.1 strikeouts per nine innings, in 15 games this season.
+Opponents have a .299 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.